Bromsgrove Sporting 1-1 Nuneaton Town: Boro' win 4-2 on Penalties

 Nuneaton Town fielded a squad that featured eight Academy players as they beat Bromsgrove Sporting in a penalty shootout after a 1-1 draw in 90 minutes.

-Boro' went first in the penalty shootout and Billy Daniels converted to Francis' right for a 1-0 lead.
+Boro' went first in the shape of Billy Daniels, he converted to Francis' right for a 1-0 lead.
 Josh Quaynor levelled before Ryan Richmond restored Nuneaton's advantage.
 Jason Cowley pulled the sides level again but Kairo Mitchell stepped up to put Boro' 3-2 ahead.
-Taylor dove to his right and kept out Holt's effort but Jean Jhonnes was foiled by Francis to keep Bromsgrove in touch.
+Taylor dove to his right and kept out Holt's effort, but Jean Jhonnes was foiled by Francis to keep Bromsgrove in touch.
 Dan Preston sent his spot kick high over the bar to keepthe score at 3-2 after four spot kicks each.
 It was left to Joel Dielna to take the crucial penalty, Francis dived to his right and got a glove on the ball put the Frenchman's spot kick was powerful enough to beat him and hand Boro' an insurmountable 4-2 lead.